 Figure 1.
-Aerial view of Graniteville Granite "elephants" at Elephant Rocks State Park, Iron County.
+Aerial view of Graniteville Granite "elephants" at Elephant Rocks State Park, Iron County, Mo.
 DNR Photo by Jerry D. Vineyard.

 Granite is a general commercial term for decorative building stone that is hard and crystalline.
 Commercial granite may include granite, gneiss, syenite, monzonite, granodiorite, anorthosite, or larvikite or any phaneritic igneous or metamorphic rock.
 Black granite is a particular kind of commercial granite that when polished, is dark gray to black.
 It may be a diabase, diorite or gabbro.
 Geologists consider granite as any holocrystalline, (composed entirely of crystals large enough to see with the naked eye) (Figure 3) quartz-bearing plutonic (cooled slowly in the Earth) igneous, rock.
 More specifically, granite is a plutonic rock in which quartz constitutes 10 to 50 percent of the felsic components and in which the alkali feldspar/total feldspar ratio is restricted to the range of 65 to 90 percent.
 According to the IUGS (International Union of Geological Sciences) classification (Figure 2), granite is a plutonic rock containing 20 to 60 percent quartz and a ratio between feldspars types (plagioclase and K-feldspar) between 10 and 65 percent.
 The IUGS classification of granites will be followed in this report.